easydevbrasil/cron-manager/replit.md

 This is a full-stack web application for managing cron tasks with real-time monitoring capabilities.
 The system provides a dashboard for creating, scheduling, and monitoring automated tasks with comprehensive logging and statistics.
 Built with modern web technologies, it features a React frontend with shadcn/ui components and an Express.js backend with PostgreSQL database integration.

+**Migration Status**: Successfully migrated from Replit Agent to Replit environment on August 3, 2025.
+All components are functional with consistent layout, proper client/server separation, and security practices implemented.

 ## User Preferences

 Preferred communication style: Simple, everyday language.